ramalk83/dynamic_dashboard/README.md

 ### Comments:
 - Some frameworks/libraries like bootstrap are being called via cdn urls in order to reduce the size of the application.
 AngularJS is installed via npm and node.js in order to show
 - how a dependency can be handled.

-- I used angularJS 1.4.7 due to familiarity with the version.
-- CSS preprocessors is not a need for such a small project.

 - MainController and secondaryController should normally be in separate files, but based on the size of the project they have been placed in app.js.